 This article discusses Optical Character Recognition (OCR) and document indexing in Filevine.
 OCR visually recognizes the characters in documents like PDFs and JPGs, making the text in those documents searchable.
 Filevine’s document indexing also allows you to search the text of document types like DOCX and RTF.

 OCR and document indexing is a paid feature within Filevine.
-If you are using Filevine’s legacy 2-way integration with Google Drive or Dropbox, the OCR and indexing feature may not currently be available.
 If you are interested in this feature, contact your Filevine representative to learn more and to have the feature enabled for your Org.

 OCR and indexing can be applied either historically, where all applicable documents already in the Org are indexed and become searchable by text, or moving forward, where all applicable new documents in that Org are indexed.